Equatorial bulge: On Earth

 The planet Earth has a rather slight equatorial bulge; its equatorial diameter is about 43 km greater than its polar diameter, with a difference of about of the equatorial diameter.
-If Earth was scaled down to a globe with an equatorial diameter of 1 m, that difference would be only 3.3 mm.
+If Earth were scaled down to a globe with an equatorial diameter of 1 m, that difference would be only 3.3 mm.
 While too small to notice visually, that difference is still more than twice the largest deviations of the actual surface from the ellipsoid, including the tallest mountains and deepest oceanic trenches.

 Earth's rotation also affects the sea level, the imaginary surface used as a reference frame from which to measure altitudes.
 This surface coincides with the mean water surface level in oceans, and is extrapolated over land by taking into account the local gravitational potential and the centrifugal force.

 The difference of the radii is thus about 21 km.
 An observer standing at sea level on either pole, therefore, is 21 km closer to Earth's center than if standing at sea level on the Equator.
 As a result, the highest point on Earth, measured from the center and outwards, is the peak of Mount Chimborazo in Ecuador rather than Mount Everest.
 But since the ocean also bulges, like Earth and its atmosphere, Chimborazo is not as high above sea level as Everest is.
 Similarly the lowest point on Earth, measured from the center and outwards, is the Litke Deep in the Arctic Ocean rather than Challenger Deep in the Pacific Ocean.
 But since the ocean also flattens, like Earth and its atmosphere, Litke Deep is not as low below sea level as Challenger Deep is.

 More precisely, Earth's surface is usually approximated by an ideal oblate ellipsoid, for the purposes of defining precisely the latitude and longitude grid for cartography, as well as the "center of the Earth".
 In the WGS-84 standard Earth ellipsoid, widely used for map-making and the GPS system, Earth's radius is assumed to be 6378.137 km to the Equator and 6356.7523142 km to either pole, meaning a difference of 21.3846858 km between the radii or 42.7693716 km between the diameters, and a relative flattening of 1/298.257223563.
 The ocean surface is much closer to this standard ellipsoid than the solid surface of Earth is.